knurling-rs/defmt/firmware/defmt-test/README.md

 ## Basic usage

-0. If you don't have a project setup yet, start from the [`app-template`] then proceed with step 3.
-If you have a project version on an old version of `app-template` then proceed with step 1.
+0. If you don't have a project setup yet, start from the [`app-template`], then proceed with step 3.
+If you have a project on an old version of `app-template` then proceed with step 1.

 [`app-template`]: https://github.com/knurling-rs/app-template